-Tonight, look up and you might see shooting stars streaking across the sky.
-On the night of Monday, April 22—Earth Day—and the morning of Tuesday, April 23, the Lyrid meteor shower will peak over the Northern Hemisphere.
+On the night of Saturday, April 22—Earth Day—and the morning of Sunday, April 23, the Lyrid meteor shower will peak over the Northern Hemisphere.
 Make some time for the celestial show and you’ll probably see meteors zooming across the heavens every few minutes.
 Here is everything you need to know about this meteor shower.

 What is the Lyrid meteor shower?

-Every 415.5 years, the comet Thatcher circles the Sun in a highly eccentric orbit shaped almost like a cat’s eye.
-At its farthest from the Sun, it’s billions of miles from Pluto; at its nearest, it swings between the Earth and Mars.
-(The last time it was near the Earth was in 1861, and it won’t be that close again until 2280.)
+Every 415.5 years, the comet Thatcher circles the sun in a highly eccentric orbit shaped almost like a cat’s eye.
+At its farthest from the sun, it’s billions of miles from Pluto; at its nearest, it swings between Earth and Mars.
+(The last time it was near Earth was in 1861, and it won’t be that close again until 2280.)
 That’s quite a journey, and more pressingly, quite a variation in temperature.
-The closer it gets to the Sun, the more debris it sheds.
-That debris is what you’re seeing when you see a meteor shower: dust-sized particles slamming into the Earth’s atmosphere at tens of thousands of miles per hour.
-In a competition between the two, the Earth is going to win, and “shooting stars” are the result of energy released as the particles are vaporized.
+The closer it gets to the sun, the more debris it sheds.
+That debris is what you’re seeing when you see a meteor shower: dust-sized particles slamming into Earth’s atmosphere at tens of thousands of miles per hour.
+In a competition between the two, Earth is going to win, and “shooting stars” are the result of energy released as the particles are vaporized.
 You can expect to see 20 meteors per hour during a Lyrid event.

-The comet was spotted on April 4, 1861 by A.E.
+The comet was first spotted on April 4, 1861, by A.E.
 Thatcher, an amateur skywatcher in New York City, earning him kudos from the noted astronomer Sir John Herschel.
 Clues to the comet’s discovery are in its astronomical designation, C/1861 G1.
-The "C" means it’s a long-period comet with an orbit of more than 200 years; "G" stands for the first half of April, and the "1" indicates it was the first comet discovered in that timeframe.
+The C means it’s a long-period comet with an orbit of more than 200 years; G stands for the first half of April, and the 1 indicates it was the first comet discovered in that timeframe.

-Sightings of the Lyrid meteor shower—named after Lyra, the constellation it appears to originate from—are much older; the first record dates to 7th-century BCE China.
+Sightings of the Lyrid meteor shower—named after Lyra, the constellation it appears to originate from—are much older; the first record dates to China in the 7th century BCE.

 How to See the Lyrid Meteor Shower

 The night of April 22, 2023, features a waxing crescent moon that will be only 6 percent illuminated, meaning it won’t reflect much light to obscure views of the meteors.
 Still, you’re going to need to get away from local light pollution and find truly dark skies, and to completely avoid smartphones, flashlights, car headlights, or dome lights.
-The goal is to let your eyes adjust totally to the darkness: Find your viewing area, lay out your blanket, lay down, look up, and wait.
-In an hour, you’ll be able to see the night sky with great—and if you've never done this before, surprising—clarity.
+The goal is to let your eyes adjust totally to the darkness: Find your viewing area, lay out your blanket, get comfy down, look up, and wait.
+In an hour, you’ll be able to see the night sky with surprising clarity.
 Don’t touch the smartphone or you’ll undo all your hard ocular work.

-First: Don't panic.
-The shower peaks on the early morning of April 23.
-But it doesn't end that day.
-You can try again on April 24 and 25, though the numbers of meteors will likely diminish.
-The Lyrid meteor shower will be back next year, and the year after, and so on.
-But if you are eager for another show, on May 5, the Eta Aquarids will be at their strongest.
+If you miss the show this April, don’t panic—the Lyrid meteor shower will be back next year, and the year after, and so on.
+But if you are eager for another celestial display before then, the Eta Aquarids will be at their strongest on May 6, 2023.
 The night sky always delivers.